michaelbedson/homoye-ml-ops/README.md

 # Understanding Energy Consumption for Appliances

+The dataset for the remainder of this quiz is the Appliances Energy Prediction data.
+The data set is at 10 min for about 4.5 months.
+The house temperature and humidity conditions were monitored with a ZigBee wireless sensor network.
+Each wireless node transmitted the temperature and humidity conditions around 3.3 min.
+Then, the wireless data was averaged for 10 minutes periods.
+The energy data was logged every 10 minutes with m-bus energy meters.
+Weather from the nearest airport weather station (Chievres Airport, Belgium) was downloaded from a public data set from Reliable Prognosis (rp5.ru), and merged together with the experimental data sets using the date and time column.
+Two random variables have been included in the data set for testing the regression models and to filter out non predictive attributes (parameters).
+The attribute information can be seen below.

+### Attribute Information:
 There are 29 features to describe appliances energy use :
 1. date : time year-month-day hour:minute:second
 2. lights : energy use of light fixtures in the house in Wh